On Continuity of Separately Convex Preferences and Correspondences: Continuity of Separately Convex Correspondences

 \cor Let $X\subseteq \Re^n$ satisfy property {\bf \ref{PrB}}, and $F: X\tra X$ has convex upper sections and convex lower sections.
 Then $F$ has open graph if and only if it has linearly open sections. \corr

 \nt Note that unlike Theorem \ref{thm_separate_main}, open graph property in Theorem \ref{thm_linear_main} is not equivalent to open lower sections and separately open upper sections.
-For instance, $X$ is a bounded polytope in Example \ref{ex_separate_S1} and hence satisfies property {\bf B} but the correspondence $F$ fails to have linearly open upper sections, hence does not have an open graph.
-Also notice that property {\bf \ref{PrB}} is weaker than property {\bf \ref{PrA}}, however the convexity and continuity assumptions in Theorem \ref{thm_linear_main} are stronger than those in Theorem \ref{thm_separate_main}.
-Hence, the assumptions in these two theorems are non-nested.
+For instance, $X$ is a polytope in Example \ref{ex_separate_S1} and hence satisfies property {\bf B} but the correspondence $F$ fails to have linearly open upper sections, hence does not have an open graph.
+Also notice that properties {\bf \ref{PrA}} and {\bf \ref{PrB}} are non-nested: the half-open product $[0,1)\times [0,1]$ satisfies property {\bf \ref{PrA}} but is neither open nor a polyhedron, while a non-degenerate triangle in $\Re^2$ satisfies property {\bf \ref{PrB}} but is neither open nor a product set.
+Since, further, the convexity and continuity assumptions in Theorem \ref{thm_linear_main} are stronger than those in Theorem \ref{thm_separate_main}, the assumptions in these two theorems are non-nested.\fn{A direct comparison can also be made between these two theorems and the literature on the characterization of open and closed sets in $\Re^n$: \cite{ha66amm} provides a necessary and sufficient condition for a convex set to be closed, and \cite{uk23bams} for the openness of a set whose sections are convex, and of a convex set; see also \cite{fa66convex} for sets with convex sections, and \cite{gkr68pams} and \cite{er13pams} for the role that polytopes play in the continuity theory of convex functions.
+Theorems \ref{thm_separate_main} and \ref{thm_linear_main} contribute to this literature by providing the corresponding characterizations for a correspondence defined on an arbitrary topological space, with values in a subset of $\Re^n$ satisfying property {\bf \ref{PrA}} or property {\bf \ref{PrB}}.}

-Example \ref{ex_s_open_not_open} above illustrates a correspondence that is separately convex and has separately open upper sections but fails to have linearly open upper sections as well as an open graph.
-The following example illustrates that if the separate convexity assumption fails, then a correspondence may have both separately open and linearly open upper sections but fails graph continuity.
+Example \ref{ex_separate_S1} above illustrates a correspondence that is separately convex and has separately open upper sections but fails to have linearly open upper sections as well as an open graph.
+Example \ref{ex_l_open_not_open} illustrates that if the separate convexity assumption fails, then a correspondence may have both separately open and linearly open upper sections but still fail to exhibit graph continuity.

-\ex{\nf Let $X=\Re^2$, $A=\Re^2\backslash \{x\in \Re^2|x_2=x_1^2, x\neq 0\}$ and $F: X\tra X$ be a correspondence defined as $F(X)=A$ for all $x\in X$.
+\ex{\nf Let $X=\Re^2$, $A=\Re^2\backslash \{x\in \Re^2|x_2=x_1^2, x\neq 0\}$ and $F: X\tra X$ be a correspondence defined as $F(x)=A$ for all $x\in X$.
 Clearly, $X$ satisfies properties {\bf \ref{PrA}} and {\bf \ref{PrB}} but $F$ is neither separately convex nor has convex upper sections.
 For any straight line $L$, $L\cap A$ excludes at most two points of $L$.
 Hence, $F$ has both separately open and linearly open upper sections.
 However, $A$ is not open since every open ball containing $0$ contains a point in the complement of $A$, hence $F$ fails to have open upper sections and an open graph. } \exx

 The following example illustrates that the convexity assumption in Theorem \ref{thm_linear_main} is essential even for a correspondence defined on an interval in $\Re$.

 \ex{\nf Let $X=[0,1]$ and $F: X\tra X$ such that $F(0)=(0, 1]$ and $F(x)=\{y\in X~|~y>x, \text{ and } y\neq (1-x)\}$ for all $x>0$.
 It is easy to see that $F$ has open sections but $(0,1)$ has no open neighborhood contained in the graph of $F$, hence $F$ does not have an open graph.
 It is clear that $F(x)$ and $F^{-1}(y)$ are not convex for all $x\in (0,0.5)$ and for all $y\in (0.5, 1)$. }\exx